Elastic and resonance structures of the nucleon from hadronic tensor in lattice QCD: implications for neutrino-nucleon scattering and hadron physics: Acknowledgement

 \section{Acknowledgement}

 We would like to thank all the members of the $\chi$QCD collaboration for fruitful and stimulating exchanges.
 We are grateful to A. Rothkoph for letting us use his code for the Bayesian Reconstruction.
-K.F.L. wishes to thank S. Brodsky H. Meyer and J.W.
+K.F.L. wishes to thank S. Brodsky, H. Meyer, and J.W.
 Qiu for fruitful discussions.
 R.S.S. acknowledges A. Hanlon, T. Izubuchi, L. Leskovec, A. Meyer, S. Mukherjee, and V. Mokeev for helpful discussions.
 This work is supported in part by the Office of Science of the U.S. Department of Energy under Grant No. DE-SC0013065 and No. DE-AC05-06OR23177, which is within the framework of the TMD Topical Collaboration.
-R.S.S. is supported by the Special Postdoctoral Researchers Program of RIKEN and RIKEN-BNL Research Center.
+J. L. is supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.\ 12222503 and 12175073.
+R.S.S. was supported by the Special Postdoctoral Researchers Program of RIKEN and RIKEN-BNL Research Center.
+R.S.S. is also supported by Laboratory Directed Research and Development (LDRD No. 23-051) of BNL and RIKEN-BNL Research Center.
+C. Z. is supported by the Alexander von Humboldt Foundation.
 The authors also acknowledge partial support by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under the umbrella of the Quark-Gluon Tomography (QGT) Topical Collaboration with Award DE-SC0023646.
 This work used Stampede time under the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation Grant No. ACI-1053575.
 We also used resources on Frontera at Texas Advanced Computing Center (TACC).
 We also thank the National Energy Research Scientific Computing Center (NERSC) for providing HPC resources that have contributed to the research results reported within this paper.
 We acknowledge the facilities of the USQCD Collaboration used for this research in part, which are funded by the Office of Science of the U.S. Department of Energy.